Whoever controls the record

 controls the truth.

 Built for courtroom scrutiny.
 Sealed on your device.
-Timestamped by three independent witnesses.
+Witnessed by three independent timestamp systems.
 Locked in immutable storage that no one can alter or delete.

 Claim a Charter seat